 Oregon State University created a dedicated hardship fund to assist graduate students, including those who hold a Graduate Employee position.
 OSU’s Graduate School coordinates these funds to assist graduate students experiencing unexpected financial hardship that impedes, impacts, or interferes with academic progress.
 This funding is being provided to help ensure that graduate students with demonstrated financial need can continue their education at OSU.

 In your application, please describe the financial crisis you are experiencing and the potential impact on your ability to continue your studies.
-Situations that could affect your academic progress may include but are not limited to housing insecurity, employment accessibility, health emergencies, unexpected family situations, access to academic materials/resources, etc. If you have questions about your eligibility and would like to discuss with someone, please reach out to [email protected].
+Situations that could affect your academic progress may include but are not limited to housing insecurity, employment accessibility, health emergencies, unexpected family situations, access to academic materials/resources, childcare expenses, etc. If you have questions about your eligibility and would like to discuss with someone, please reach out to [email protected].

 Award amounts vary based upon hardship and need but will typically not exceed $1500 per student per academic year.